karstengresch/awesome-jboss/readme.md

 [LiveOak](http://liveoak.io) - Looks like a BaaS to me like [BaasBox](http://www.baasbox.com) or [Apache UserGrid](http://usergrid.apache.org).
 Not sure why/in which way it serves as a JBoss upstream project.

 [AeroGear](https://aerogear.org) - Libraries/server-side components helping you build a platform agnostic infrastructure for mobile applications.
 Currently supported: Android, iOS, JavaScript, Cordova, Windows.
 Modules: Push, Security, Sync.

-[Keycloak](http://keycloak.jboss.org) - SSO solution (including social auth).
-Out-of-the box screens, zero-coding setups, session administration etc. Like OpenSSO on steroids.
-Deployable to an app server, as black box appliance or to OpenShift as a container.
-Includes the former [PicketLink](http://www.picketlink.org) project.
-(Enterprise product: Red Hat SSO, part of core services, see above).

 [Hawkular](http://www.hawkular.org) - Feature full monitoring and management platform.